-It has been agreed that the Academies reserve will be £100,000 and will remain in the Academies main bank account to cover in year cashflow variances, within this figure there is also reserves to cover unexpected costs such as redundancy and ill health retirement that the Academy was previously covered for by the Local Authority (LA).
+It has been agreed that the Academy's policy is for target free reserves of £100,000 and will remain in the Academy's main bank account to cover in year cash flow variances, within this figure there is also reserves to cover unexpected costs such as redundancy and ill health retirement that the Academy was previously covered for by the Local Authority (LA).
 The reserve in place is unrestricted funds so can therefore be used under any circumstance.
+The reserves at the end of the financial year are £236k of which £101k is unrestricted and £135k restricted.
+A budget has been set and agreed by the Trustees for the 2018/19 financial year showing a surplus of £37k.
+Trustees are aware that the possible future expansion of the Academy Trust from two form to three form entry (subject to Department for Education (DFE) approval) could have a financial impact on the Academy Trust from 2019/20 and understand that a portion of the current surplus will be required in the short term to medium term to cope with lagged funding for additional pupil places.